The Pilonidal RAF/Cleft Lift Procedure – A Cure Through Better Engineering.

 Each case should be treated individually.
 Often, conservative and non-excisional care is the best approach.

-Description of the cleft lift procedure
+Description of the Cleft Lift Procedure

 The following diagrams demonstrate the principles of the cleft lift procedure.
 The portion of the body pictured here is the buttock area viewed while a person is lying on his/her stomach with the buttocks up facing the viewer and pulled apart to show the valley of the natal cleft.